Paul Morgan (footballer): International career

 Morgan has represented his national team, Northern Ireland, at Under-16, Under-18 and Under-21 level, however, has not represented them at senior level.
-His only call up came in 2002/3, but the friendly was cancelled a week before theg ame was due to be played.
+His only call up came in 2002/3, but the friendly was cancelled a week before the game was due to be played.

 Physiotherapist

 At the age of 33, having been released by Macclesfield at the end of the 2011–12 season, Morgan retired from professional football and signed for Accrington Stanley as the club's new head physiotherapist.